Everything You Always Wanted to Know About Whiplash Injuries

 Why You Need an Experienced Attorney

-Not only do you need an experienced personal injury attorney, you need a local one thoroughly familiar with your state’s laws.
-For instance, each state has its own statute of limitation, dictating the time you have from the date of your injury to file your lawsuit.
+Not only do you need an experienced personal injury attorney, but you need a local one thoroughly familiar with your state’s laws.
+For instance, each state has its statute of limitation, dictating the time you have from the date of your injury to file your lawsuit.
 If you miss this filing deadline, you may be precluded from filing a lawsuit at all.

 Work With an Experienced Local Lawyer